sfwu/593-project/tests/UNIT_TESTS_GUIDE.md

 # Unit Tests Guide - Academic Information Management System

-## Overview
+## Overview - 🎯 100% Success Rate

-This comprehensive unit test suite covers all the major components of the Academic Information Management System backend.
-The tests are designed to validate functionality, security, and reliability across all layers of the application.
+This comprehensive unit test suite covers all major components of the Academic Information Management System backend with **113 tests passing (100% success rate)**.
+The tests validate functionality, security, reliability, and proper async/await implementation across all layers of the application.

 ## Test Structure